-Simon & Halbig Porzellanfabrik Dolls German
+Simon & Halbig Antique Bisque Dolls 1869+ German

 The Simon & Halbig Porzellanfabrik (Porcelain factory) history; it was founded in 1869 by Wilhelm Simon (d.
 1894) and Carl Halbig (1839-1926), they began making doll heads in 1875 at their two porcelain factories in Gräfenhain and Hidburghausen, near Thüringia, Germany.
 In 1920 S & H was bought by Kämmer & Reinhardt, who continued to produce dolls until 1932, shortly after the factory became known as Keramisches Werk Gräfenhain which ceased around 1943.